A Sentiment Consolidation Framework for Meta-Review Generation: Sentiment Consolidation Over Multiple Opinionated Documents

 \subsection{Sentiment Fusion for Consolidation}

-With all the annotated judgements, we next dive more into the process of sentiment aggregation.
-Among all the criteria facets, we find that \textit{Soundness} and \textit{Advancement} are the two most important criteria facets when the meta-reviewers write their meta-reviews, while \textit{Compliance} is rarely an issue in meta-reviews (shown in~\tabref{dominant_facets_metareview}).
+With all the annotated judgements extracted by humans and GPT-4, we next dive more into the process of sentiment aggregation.
+Among all the review facets, we find that \textit{Soundness} and \textit{Advancement} are the two most important review facets when the meta-reviewers write their meta-reviews, while \textit{Compliance} is rarely an issue in meta-reviews (shown in~\tabref{dominant_facets_metareview}).
 This is consistent with our understanding of the peer-reviewing process.

-More importantly, we find that human-written meta-reviews are not always following simple majority voting to develop sentiments.
-Specifically, in the document level, we find that in PeerSum there are 23.7\% samples where human meta-reviewer's acceptance decision is not consistent with the prediction based on majority voting by review ratings (if the number of ratings which are higher than 5 for a paper is larger than the number of ratings which are not higher than 5, the majority voting will get \textit{Accept} while the human meta-reviewer's decision may be \textit{Reject} for the paper.); in the sentiment level, there is an example in \tabref{non_majority_voting_example} where the meta-reviewer is not following majority voting to form the sentiment on \textit{Novelty}.
+More importantly, we find that human meta-reviewers do not always follow the majority review sentiment.
+We find that in PeerSum there are 23.7\% samples where the meta-reviewer's acceptance decision is not consistent with the prediction based on majority voting by review ratings (a sample is defined as consistent when the number of reviews whose rating $\geq 5$ is larger than the number of reviews whose rating $< 5$ and the final decision is \textit{Accept}).
+We present an example in \tabref{non_majority_voting_example} where the meta-review does not follow the majority view on \textit{Novelty} from the reviews.